 i.
 Whether a mandatory VMS for SBT vessels that complies with CCSBT's VMS resolution was in operation.
-If not, provide details of non-compliance and plans for further improvement:-
+If not, provide details of non-compliance and plans for further improvement:- with the Resolution on establishing the CCSBT Vessel Monitoring System

 Mandatory and has been in operation since 1998.
-VMS complies with CCSBT's VMS Resolutions.
+VMS complies with CCSBT's

+VMS Resolutions.
 In addition, charter vessels are required to report to the Department's national VMS centre.